DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 Field | Type | Description
 ------|------|------------
-content | ReactElement? | A markup that collected to be placed inside footer if exists
+content | ReactElement | A markup that collected to be placed inside footer

 ## Plugin Developer Reference